Self-similar solutions to the mean curvature flow in $\mathbb{R}^{3}$: Introduction

-\item[(II)] $\beta(s)=(h(s),\,q(s),\,0)$ where \end{itemize} Here, $a$, $b$ and $c$ are constants related with rotation, translation and dilation of the surface $X$ in the Euclidean space.
+\end{itemize} Here, $a$, $b$ and $c$ are constants related with rotation, translation and dilation of the surface $X$ in the Euclidean space.
 Moreover, $\tau$, $\eta$ and $\kappa$ are, respectively, the tangent, the normal and the curvature of $\beta.$ \end{theorem}

 \begin{remark} It is important to say that a particular case of the first item of Theorem \ref{C3} was already provided in \cite{Halldorsson1}.
 In fact, considering that $\beta$ is parameterized by the arc length such that $\langle w,\,\tau\rangle=0$, we get the curves given by Halldorsson in \cite{Halldorsson1}, see equation (2.3).
 These curves are solutions for the curve shortening flow (CSF) in $\mathbb{R}^2$ and they were already classified by him.
 In Section \ref{examples} we will prove explicit and non-trivial solutions for Item (I).
 The grim reaper is one of those explicit examples.